-The mission of the College of Physicians and Surgeons (P&S) Office for Research is to facilitate the highest caliber of biomedical research, from basic to translational to clinical, among the P&S faculty, students, and staff at Columbia University Medical Center.
+The mission of the Vagelos College of Physicians and Surgeons (VP&S) Office for Research is to facilitate the highest caliber of biomedical research, from basic to translational to clinical, among the VP&S faculty, students, and staff at Columbia University Irving Medical Center.
 The Office works across departments, centers, and institutes to foster interdisciplinary research collaborations, and supports efforts to secure funding for such collaborations.
 Communicating and coordinating with school deans, the Office of the Provost, and other offices of research administration throughout the University, the Office for Research works to ease hurdles and provide tools to facilitate research.

 The Office has a team devoted, through hands-on support, to the implementation of the strategic plan for research in the school of medicine.
 The Office for Research strives to achieve its mission through the following goals:

-Through these services, the Office for Research aims to support the P&S scientific community to achieve excellence in their scientific and academic endeavors.
+Through these services, the Office for Research aims to support the VP&S scientific community to achieve excellence in their scientific and academic endeavors.

 Investigators should use this service to find answers to their research needs.
-Email your research questions to the Office for Research and we will reply within on business day.
+Email your research questions to the Office for Research and we will reply within one business day.

-There are many core and shared resources at P&S. For lab facility directors, the Office for Research provides licenses for the iLAB Core Management System to monitor equipment scheduling and ensure timely billing of lab services.
-Please email Jennifer Williamson for more information.
+There are many core and shared resources at VP&S. For lab facility directors, the Office for Research provides licenses for the iLAB Core Management System to monitor equipment scheduling and ensure timely billing of lab services.
+Please email the VP&S Office for Research for more information.

 Our proposal development team is composed of a highly-motivated group of individuals that can facilitate and manage large, complex grant submissions.
 Furthermore, they have curated materials for the Grant Toolbox and run a K Club to help junior faculty apply for NIH K awards.
 Please email the Office for Research for more information.

 Senior Vice Dean for Research and Henry Taub Professor of Pathology and Cell Biology